Sour Cream and Herb Risotto

 - Pre-measure all ingredients before turning on the stove-top.
 Add the 1/4 cup water to the chicken broth.
 Combine all of the seasonings except the garlic and salt in one bowl.

 - Add one-third (a little over 1-1/3 cups) of the broth to the rice in the skillet.
-Stir frequently until rice has absorbed the liquid, making sure that the rice does not stick to the bottom of the pan.
+Stir frequently until the rice has absorbed the liquid, making sure that the rice does not stick to the bottom of the pan.

 - Add another third of the liquid to the skillet, repeating step four.
-While keeping an eye on the rice, add the lemon juice, garlic, and salt to the yet unused portion of the the chicken broth (it is best to do this right after you have poured the second portion of the broth into the skillet, since it will be less likely to scorch if you leave it for a minute).
+While keeping an eye on the rice, add the lemon juice, garlic, and salt to the yet unused portion of the the chicken broth (it is best to do this right after you have poured the second portion of the broth into the skillet, since the rice will be less likely to scorch if you leave it for a minute).

 - Add the remainder of the chicken broth to the skillet.
 Also sprinkle the seasoning mixture into the pan, mixing the seasonings in well.